 - Integrated Survey Research & Community Platform

-We’ve witnessed tremendous advantage and success with companies that have an integrated system/platform for both their research and panel/community needs.
-It is imperative for Survey Research platforms to be able to “communicate” with the community platform seamlessly and share information back and forth.
-Having an integrated Community and Survey Research platform reduces risks and also allows for smooth transfer of data and enables more scenarios to be executed.
+We’ve witnessed tremendous advantage and success with companies with an integrated system/platform for their research and panel/community needs.
+It is imperative for survey research platforms to be able to “communicate” with the community platform seamlessly and share information back and forth.
+Having an integrated Community and Survey Research platform reduces risks and also allows for smooth transfer of data, and enables more scenarios to be executed.

 - Quick Polls & Engagement